 For a full decade, B.C. forests have been releasing dramatically more carbon into the atmosphere than they have absorbed out of the atmosphere.

-An eye-opening new analysis of B.C. government data by Sierra Club BC shows that our forests emitted 256 tonnes of carbon dioxide between 2003 and 2012.
-This is in noted contrast to the 441 tonnes of carbon dioxide they absorbed between 1993 and 2002.
+An eye-opening new analysis of B.C. government data by Sierra Club BC shows that our forests emitted 256 million tonnes of carbon dioxide between 2003 and 2012.
+This is in noted contrast to the 441 million tonnes of carbon dioxide they absorbed between 1993 and 2002.

 The change from carbon bank to carbon source is caused by a number of climate related factors including the Mountain Pine Beetle outbreak and an increasing number of forest fires; however, the largest contributing factor is poor forest management.
 Destructive logging practices like clear-cutting and slash-burning, especially in old-growth forests, are huge contributors to the carbon emissions from B.C. forests.
 Between 2003 and 2012 emissions from logging were a whopping 520 million tonnes of carbon dioxide

 “B.C. forest management is making climate change worse, an alarming situation when our forests should instead be our best ally in the fight against climate change, like forests in many other parts of the world,” said Sierra Club BC campaigner Jens Wieting.
 “Unless the B.C. government wakes up and takes far-reaching action to increase conservation and improve forest management, our provincial forests will continue to contribute to climate change instead of slowing it down.”